groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/licensing-and-configuration/groupdocs-annotation-java-inputstream-license-setup/_index.md

 - **Valid:** Check expiration date and feature permissions
 - **Readable:** Ensure your application has read permissions

-## Complete InputStream License Implementation
+## How to set GroupDocs license InputStream

 Here's the comprehensive approach to setting up your GroupDocs Annotation Java InputStream license.
 This implementation includes proper error handling and validation that you'll actually need in production.